jcarouth/carouth.com/source/_posts/netlify-function-mailchimp.md

 I'll leave a final copy of the form and the function as built for this article below.
 I made a working copy which differs slightly and put it in a [Github repository jcarouth/netlify-mailchimp-alpinejs](https://github.com/jcarouth/netlify-mailchimp-alpinejs) if you wanted to play with it in a Jigsaw site environment.

 One major difference in this blog version from the Github version is that I wanted to make my component flexible to support form specific lists in the Github version.
 So it has a form field to set the list id rather than only using the ENV variable.
+Otherwise it is identical.
+You would need to supply your own Mailchimp API Key, server prefix, and list id for it to do anything besides produce the error state.

 ```javascript
 // functions/subscribe.js